 ASO algorithms across the app stores now factor in browser behavior and referral traffic behavior.
 What does this mean for you?
 The algorithms will be monitoring how much time users spend on your app page to base their decision on the quality of your app.

-If you want to get serious, keyword tools designed for App Store Optimization are another smart tactic.
-App Annie has a tool for the iOS store; AppKeywords.io has a general keyword finder; TheTool.io also caters to both app stores.
+If you need a refresher on how to optimize your keywords, check out keyword tools designed for ASO.
+We recommend: App Annie for the iOS store; AppKeywords.io for a general keyword finder; and TheTool.io for both app stores.

-ASO Tip 3: Choose the right App name
+ASO Tip 3: Choose the right name for your app

-In the Apple App Store you can use a maximum of 50 characters, with Google Play it’s 30.
-So really think about a short and sweet app name that tells people what’s in it for them.
+In the Apple App Store, you can use a maximum of 50 characters, and with Google Play it’s 30.

 Zalando – Your Fashion Shopping and Style App